Health Food Radar

 4. Snack on Dry-Roasted Nuts, Not Oil-Roasted Nuts

-If you don’t have any nut allergies, there are a wide variety that you can add to salads or just keep on hand for snacking that will boost your fiber and protein intake in addition to other notable nutrients such as omega 6-fatty acids and magnesium.
+Nuts are a high-fiber healthy food.
+If you don’t have any nut allergies, there is a wide variety that you can add to salads or just keep on hand for snacking that will boost your fiber and protein intake in addition to other notable nutrients such as omega 6 fatty acids and magnesium.
 Almonds, pistachios, pecans, and walnuts are hard hitters in this category.
 One ounce of almonds contains 3.5 grams of fiber, 1 ounce of pistachios contains 2.9 grams of fiber, 1 ounce of pecans contains 2.7 grams of fiber and walnuts have 1.9 grams of fiber per ounce.
 Always opt for raw or dry roasted nuts instead of nuts roasted in oil or with lots of added sugar.
 (See “Snack Attack: Spicy Nuts Three Ways”.)

 Sources: Mayo Clinic, NPR: The Salt, The Harvard Gazette